Transparent dark purple Travel Guide by Insurte logo

-If you're planning an extended trip to Germany, you're likely going to need a long stay visa.
+If you're planning an extended trip to Germany, you're likely going to need a long-stay visa or to establish residence.

-Whether you're planning on working, studying, or simply spending time embracing German culture, a long stay German visa is your first step to your journey overseas.
+Whether you're planning on working, studying, or simply spending time embracing German culture, a long-stay visa is often your first step to your journey overseas.

-When heading to Germany for a longer period, you need to make sure that you apply for the visa that matches your situation.
+When heading to Germany for a longer period, you need to make sure that you apply for the visa and/or resident status that matches your situation.

-Your visa is the key to your success and it will grant you permission to carry out different activities, such as work, education, etc.
+This is the key to your success, and is what grants you permission to carry out different activities, like employment, education, etc.

-If you're planning to work in Germany, there are several visas with employment privileges available depending on your unique situation.
+If you're planning to work in Germany, there are several statuses with employment privileges available depending on your unique situation.

 The EU Blue Card